4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 *attributePath* can refer to:

 *   a scalar dataclass attribute,
-*   related entity,
+*   entidad relacionada,
-*   related entities.
+*   entidades relacionadas.

 If *attributePath* is invalid, an empty collection is returned.